Biometrics-IITA/Estimating-Realized-Genetic-Gain/README.md

 breeders to quantify the progress in developing new varieties with desirable traits.
-By measuring the increase in performance over generations, breeders can evaluate the effectiveness of their breeding strategies and adjust goals and logistics as necessary for increased efficiency.
+By measuring the increase in performance over generations, breeders can evaluate the effectiveness of their breeding strategies and adjust methods and logistics as necessary for increased efficiency.

 ## The data